Skip to content

 A voucher that acts like a general value credit — customers can redeem it against any eligible products or services in your catalogue.

-Step-by-Step: Assigning a Voucher Type to a Product
+Step-by-Step: Assign a Voucher Type

 1. Log In to the Business Portal